kskorupka/allegro-summer-experience-2022/README.md

 ### 3. Press any button.
 If you would like to review another user, press any button and follow the **1st instruction**.
-_Warning:_ If you press 'Q', the app will close automatically.
+_Warning:_ If you press 'Q' (q + Shift or q with CapsLock), the app will close automatically.

 ### 4. Leave the application.
 If you would like to leave the app, write **Q** (without any white characters) and press the Enter.